psobczyk/geneSLOPE/README.md

 -------------

-Development of this software was supported by National Institutes of Health under award number R01 HG006695.
+Research reported in this software was supported by National Institutes of Health under award number R01 HG006695.

 -------------